 3. In a separate saucepan over medium heat, pour milk into the pot.

 4. Add sugar and cinnamon.
-Heat up the milk until it just starts to steam, but is not boiling.
+Heat the milk until it just starts to steam, but is NOT boiling.

 5. Froth the milk with a handheld frother or immersion blender.

-The Iced Chai Tea Latte is great for occasions when you don’t want to sip a hot drink.
-It may seem as simple as just adding in some ice, but for a drink that’s refreshingly cool and not too watery, let your Chai tea cool to at least room temperature before adding in the ice.
+- Iced Chai Tea Latte: This is great for occasions when you don’t want to sip a hot drink.
+It may seem as simple as just adding in some ice, but for a drink that’s refreshingly cool and not too watery, let your Chai blend cool to at least room temperature before adding in the ice.

 If you tried this recipe, let me know how your Chai Tea Latte turns out in the comments below!